Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

 His money arrived with institutional ambitions attached

-Blackstone's own firm page still identifies Schwarzman as chairman, chief executive, and co-founder of the world's largest alternative asset manager.
+Blackstone's own firm page identifies Schwarzman as chairman, chief executive, and co-founder of the world's largest alternative asset manager.
 That fact alone explains the magnitude of the later gifts.
 Schwarzman belongs to the small class of financiers whose philanthropy tends to build new institutional machinery rather than simply endow a lecture series or underwrite a scholarship program.

 That is exactly what happened at MIT.